leonvanbokhorst/master-lonn-iracing-s1-2026/README.md

 # iRacing 2026 Season 1 – Ray FF1600 Rookie Fixed

-Welcome to the training-dojo journal for Master Lonn’s Ray FF1600 Rookie Fixed campaign.
-This repo is the external memory for the season: weekly logs, ritual notes, and deep-dive lore on every track in the schedule.
+This repo is the training-dojo journal for Lonn’s Ray FF1600 Rookie Fixed campaign.
+It’s the external memory for the season: weekly logs, soft-commitment rituals, and deep-dive lore on every track in the schedule.

+The goal isn’t farming iRating; it’s running the full season with intention:

+- show up every week
+- stay out of avoidable chaos
+- grow racecraft (mirrors, defending, patience, exits)
+- let momentum driving slowly sink into muscle memory

+Everything here exists to support that.

+---

 ## Repository Shape

-- `season-notes.md` – season-long reflections and themes.
+- `season-notes.md`
+  Season-long reflections and themes.
+Meta-level stuff: patterns, confidence shifts, “what this season is teaching me”.

+- `weeks/`
-- `weeks/` – one markdown log per official iRacing week (intent → prep → races → reflection).
+  One markdown log per official iRacing week.
+  Each follows the same arc: **intent → prep → races → reflection**.

+- `tracks/`
-- `tracks/` – narrative dossiers for each circuit, with history, driving notes, and references.
+  Narrative dossiers for each circuit: a bit of history, driving character, Ray FF1600 notes, and references.

+- `cars/`
-- `cars/` – car-focused narratives and handling rituals (`car-ray-ff1600.md`).
+  Car-focused narratives and handling rituals.
+  Currently: `car-ray-ff1600.md`.

+- `tools/`
-- `tools/` – automation helpers (week generator, schedule YAML, future scripts).
+  Automation helpers (week generators, schedule YAML, future stats/exports).
+  The internals can evolve; the promise is: keep the logs simple to maintain.

+---

 ## Track Lore Index

-Need to jump straight into context before a session?
-Each week links to its track profile and log below.
+Need track context before a session?
+Start by skimming the track profile, then jump into that week’s log.

 | Week | Dates (UTC)             | Track & Layout                               | Track Profile                                                                                                          | Weekly Log                                                                                         |
 | ---- | ----------------------- | -------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |